 Patients at Beth Israel Deaconess Hospital-Milton are guaranteed specific rights under the law.
 We have provided a summary of these rights.
-For a complete copy of the law (General Law, Chapter 111, Section 70E) or the hospital's Patient Information Guide, please call the hospital's Patient Advocacy Manager at extension 617-313-1360.
+For a complete copy of the law (General Law, Chapter 111, Section 70E) or the hospital's Patient Information Guide, please call the hospital's Director of Patient Relations at 617-313-1360.

 As a patient of BID-MILTON, you have the right to:

 - Be treated with respect, compassion and dignity while protected from all forms of abuse and harassment;

 - The highest standard of care as BID-M does not discriminate on the basis of your race, color, national origin, citizenship, alienage, religion, creed, sex, sexual orientation, gender identity, age, disability, immigration status or any other status protected by applicable laws;

 - Receive considerate and respectful treatment that supports your cultural values and beliefs.
 Pastoral counseling is available upon request;

 - Request and receive interpreter services when you need help understanding, speaking or reading English, free of charge;

 - Request and receive information concerning Advance Directives, appoint a Health Care Proxy as a substitute decision maker for your health care should you become unable to make or communicate your own decisions;

 - Name a “health care partner” to support you during your hospitalization, such as a friend or family member;

 - Upon request, to schedule flexible visiting hours for support person consistent with your treatment plan;